jelleyma/Capstone-Project/README.md

 # Capstone-Project
-Containing the SAS and client side files for the House Value project.
+Containing the SAS and client-side files for the House Value project.